rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 If YANG tree diagrams are used, then an informative reference to the YANG tree diagrams specification MUST be included in the document.
-Refer to Section 2.2 of {{?RFC8349}} for an example of such a reference.
+Refer to {{Section 2.2 of ?RFC8349}} for an example of such a reference.

 ##  Narrative Sections